-Revenge of the Red God
+Requiem for the Red God

 By Mike Bennighof, Ph.D.

 Red God of War features an unusual situation, with the Germans holding a salient in the Soviet lines around Rzhev west of Moscow and the Soviets trying to overwhelm them by attacking from three sides.
 Red God of War uses the same game system as Bitter Victory, Alsace '45 and Gazala 1942.
 It has a traditional combat resolution system, with special considerations for supply, terrain, combined arms and so on.
 Units belong to formations (Soviet armies, German corps) which are activated by a random chit draw (how many get activated depends on supply and weather conditions).
 The result is a pretty good level of chaos without needless complexity.

 Mike Bennighof is president of Avalanche Press and holds a doctorate in history from Emory University.
-A Fulbright Scholar and award-winning journalist, he has published over 100 books, games and articles on historical subjects; people are saying that some of them are actually good.
+A Fulbright Scholar and NASA Journalist in Space finalist, he has published a great many books, games and articles on historical subjects; people are saying that some of them are actually good.